How To Find Out The Fuel Consumption Using Fleet Monitoring

 Since you cannot influence these factors, they are of no interest for fuel consumption improvement.

-Their influence on fuel consumption is disturbing.
-Therefore, we must somehow get rid of them.
 However, it is important to know and name them.

 Here is a list of the main random factors: